shelljs/shelljs/README.md

 + In symbolic modes, 'a-r' and '-r' are identical.
 No consideration is given to the umask.
-+ There is no "quiet" option since default behavior is to run silent.
++ There is no 'quiet' option since default behavior is to run silent.

 ## Non-Unix commands